opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-01.md

 a + a = b  ; algebra
 ```

 The algebraic form and the arithmetic forms are equally concise so we don't gain anything in the effort required to write the expression.
-So that feels like a productivity bummer.
+That feels like a productivity bummer.

 In fact, we lose something of the directness of the arithmetic form when we compare it to the algebraic form.
 The algebraic form requires yet another set of semantics - a further abstraction - that sits over the semantics of arithmetic.
+So we lose some more people at this stage.

 # Plug and play
 We can use substitution rules to plug in any numbers and the arithmetic works.

-But that's not the where the value lies - instead it's the fact that we have not just made some arithmetic we have asserted a truth.
-That in this expression, for that is what we call it, hahaha, a + a will always equal b.
+But that's not the where the value lies - instead it's the fact that we have not just made some arithmetic.

+We have asserted a truth: in this expression a + a will always equal b.

-And that's in the end what algebra buys us the ability to assert expressions that can in some way be proven by plugging in some numbers and playing out the arithmetic.
-So the arithmetic becomes a lowly servant of the algebra.
+And that's in the end what algebra buys us the ability to assert expressions and then play with them.
+By playing, I mean we can introduce logic.
+For example we can deduce that a and b cannot be equal unless they are 0.
+We also know that b is always greater than a.

+Many more things are implied and can be deduced from this increase in abstraction.
+And abstraction that gives us new ways to think is a genuine improvement in expressivity.

+Finally, and more prosaically, we can plug in some numbers and play out the arithmetic.
+Arithmetic becomes the dull, lowly servant of the algebra.

 I want to finish with a woolly model to test expressivity - does it enable us to say more in our programs and yet remain precise by being open to a transparent and predictable form of substitution?